-Wisconsin Bone & Joint’s Sports Medicine Specialist, Dr. Sean Tracy, specializes in providing comprehensive sports medicine services including the diagnosis, treatment and rehabilitation of athletic injuries.
-Regardless of the level of the athlete—recreational, high school, college, even professionals—Dr. Tracy strives to provide the highest quality, state-of-the-art health care services.
+Wisconsin Bone & Joint’s Sports Medicine Specialists, specialize in providing comprehensive sports medicine services including the diagnosis, treatment and rehabilitation of athletic injuries.
+Regardless of the level of the athlete—recreational, high school, college, even professionals—our Sports Medicine specialists strive to provide the highest quality, state-of-the-art health care services.

 Commonly thought of as “athlete’s medicine,” sports medicine is really a unique approach to the care of injuries and conditions that occur not only in athletes, but also normal, active people.